 From the utility provider side, power companies have their own equation to continuously balance, which is supply versus demand.
-Since electricity is not yet being stored to a degree sufficient to meet peak demand, its production must respond in real time to match demand.
-Moreover, power distribution grids also need to respond quickly to shifting demand and continuously route electricity where it’s needed most.
+Since energy is not yet being stored to a degree sufficient to meet peak demand, its production must respond in real time to match demand.
+Moreover, power distribution grids also need to respond quickly to shifting demand and continuously route energy where it’s needed most.

 It is now an accepted fact that power companies’ systems are most efficient if fluctuations in demand are kept to a minimum.
-Therefore, they encourage end-users to do their part through demand response (DR) by reducing or shifting their electricity usage (load) when asked to, especially during critical peak periods, in exchange for financial incentives.
-These changes to electric consumption patterns are typically in response to a shift in market electric prices or when the power grid is in jeopardy of overload.
+Therefore, they encourage end-users to do their part through demand response (DR) by reducing or shifting their energy usage (load) when asked to, especially during critical peak periods, in exchange for financial incentives.
+These changes to energy consumption patterns are typically in response to a shift in market energy prices or when the power grid is in jeopardy of overload.

 Types of DR programs